coreboot/seabios/docs/Runtime_config.md

 | Filename            | Description
 |---------------------|---------------------------------------------------
 | show-boot-menu      | Controls the display of the boot menu.
 Set to 0 to disable the boot menu.
 | boot-menu-message   | Customize the text boot menu message.
-Normally, when in text mode SeaBIOS will report the string "\\nPress F12 for boot menu.\\n\\n".
+Normally, when in text mode SeaBIOS will report the string "\\nPress ESC for boot menu.\\n\\n".
 This field allows the string to be changed.
 (This is a string field, and is added as a file containing the raw string.)
 | boot-menu-key       | Controls which key activates the boot menu.
 The value stored is the DOS scan code (eg, 0x86 for F12, 0x01 for Esc).
 If this field is set, be sure to also customize the **boot-menu-message** field above.
 | boot-menu-wait      | Amount of time (in milliseconds) to wait at the boot menu prompt before selecting the default boot.
 | boot-fail-wait      | If no boot devices are found SeaBIOS will reboot after 60 seconds.
 Set this to the amount of time (in milliseconds) to customize the reboot delay or set to -1 to disable rebooting when no boot devices are found